alphadl/inspiring_papers/README.md

 [4] Extracting Relational Facts by an End-to-End Neural Model with Copy Mechanism

 [5] Generating Natural Answers by Incorporating Copying and Retrieving Mechanisms in Sequence-to-Sequence Learning

+[6] Close to Human Quality TTS with Transformer